regnarg/bc/text/mdsync.md

 stores.

-This means that is is not possible to have a file stored under a different name in one store that in another.
+This means that is is not possible to have a file stored under a different name in one store than in another.
 If a file or directory is moved or renamed on one store, this change is replicated to all stores, even those not hosting the file's content.
 The rename can even be initiated from such a store.

 You can completely reorganize your directory hierarchy from the comfort of your laptop, even though some of the files are physically located only on offline external drives.
 The next time you connect such drive and perform synchronization, these renames will be applied there.